stormunm/shopping-cart-eject/README.md

+So I started with the redux/examples/shopping-cart.

+Then I ejected it...

+And got a version of server.js from another one of my repos thus enabling starting up the shopping-cart with an Express server instead of the webpack-dev-server...

+And it all worked...

+This will need some more tuning and experimentation but things are working which is very cool...

 # Redux Shopping Cart Example

 This project template was built with [Create React App](https://github.com/facebookincubator/create-react-app), which provides a simple way to start React projects with no build configuration needed.